singer-io/getting-started/docs/BROKER_SPEC.md

 Broker are designed so Singer users could be able to add custom actions on a Singer flow in a transparent way.
-A broker could operate on in input, or letting it flow transparently to the next pipe.
+A broker could operate on in input, or let it flow transparently to the next pipe.

 Typical usecases could cover: